coder3101/coder3101.github.com/contact.md

-However, I am not very frequent on social handles. and the best way is to reach me is email or  this form ( It sends me a mail : P )
+However, I am not very frequent on social handles.
+So, the best way is to reach me is email or this form (It sends me a mail)

 I am already so busy with my works, the only thing I can do is guide you to the correct path.
 So, Please prevent Ideas or Project discussions in messages.